 Soap bars aren’t considered as liquids, gels, or creams, so you can pack them without any restrictions.
-It’s actually a really good idea to travel with because it takes up really little space and you won’t need to concern yourself with the liquid restrictions for hand luggage.
+It’s actually a really good idea to travel with a single soap bar that can replace laundry detergent because it takes up really little space and you won’t need to concern yourself with the liquid restrictions for hand luggage.

 Can I travel with Purex and other laundry sheets on planes?

 You are allowed to carry laundry sheets in your hand and checked luggage without any restrictions.
 Laundry sheets are even neater and easier to pack than soap bars or detergent pods.
 You can cut them up for each wash and pack them wherever you want.
 It is not a powder or a liquid, so you are safe from the hassle of undergoing extra screenings.
 We’ve used the Earth Breeze Laundry detergent sheets and our clothes usually come out smelling just as good as any regular laundry detergent, but they take up much less space and also weigh less.

 Dishwasher tablets are considered as powders, so you must comply with the rules for traveling with powders.
 Usually, the total amount of non-organic powders each person can bring in hand luggage is less than 350 g / 350 ml.
 In checked luggage, you’re allowed to bring more.
 That said, the rules are different for each country.
 If you want to play it safe, always bring less than 350g in non-organic powders, such as dishwasher tablets.
 For reference, each dishwasher tab usually contains about 15-25 g of powder inside, so you can pretty safely bring up to 15 dishwasher tablets.

 Can I take Tide to Go and other stain removal pens on flights?